 however the grades are still pending.
 Can I

 still sign up for additional classes?

 In this case, you can only sign up for additional classes in KUSSS conditionally, especially those courses that require having passed the StEOP examinations as a pre-requisite.
-This also applies to courses with a stated ECTS limit.
 You can find corresponding information in KUSSS when you sign up for classes and in the section "Meine Anmeldungen".

-- You can only get a grade for "conditional registrations" if you have actually fulfilled your StEOP requirements on time and/or if the ECTS limit has not yet been reached.
+- You can only get a grade for "conditional registrations" if you have actually fulfilled your StEOP requirements on time.
 Any coursework you have completed for classes that you were not yet allowed to complete will otherwise be null and void!